Modeling Binary Lenses and Sources with the BAGLE Python Package: Validation of Models

 The pre-instantiated runtime is applicable to running many different sets of model parameters for an event at the same sky location (i.e.~model fitting).
 On the other hand, the full runtime is applicable to large-scale simulations of multiple events located at different sky coordinates.
 For pre-instantiated runtimes, we find that all packages are quick for BSPL events.
 BAGLE is the quickest for BSPL model generations when calculating the full runtime.
 However, BAGLE is the slowest for PSBL model generation (pre-instantiated and full).
-This is due to BAGLE's reliance on a polynomial root solver to calculate the images and amplification during a PSBL event.
-The polynomial root solver is used to find the roots of a fifth-order complex polynomial for each source position and epoch in BAGLE.
-The root solver enforces higher numerical precision and ensures more stable solutions, including near caustics.
-However, it is more computationally intensive than the contour-based or grid-based ray-shooting methods used by other codes.
-Future work involves implementing JAX to improve the efficiency of the root solver.
+Future work involves implementing JAX \citep{jax2018github} to improve the efficiency of the root solver algorithm in BAGLE.